VANISAIDEEPIKA/WEEK-3--Carbon-Emissions-Prediction-/README.md

 ## 🌱 Project Objective

+This project aims to predict the CO2 emission from various parameters such as country, population-specific parameters, economic indicators, land-related, energy use, etc.
+Our aim is to clean the data, explore it, and make a predictive analysis.
+Using a robust algorithm, we predict the future values of GHG emissions, mainly **CO₂**.

 - Leverage **AI & Machine Learning** for climate insights
 - Build a robust carbon emission prediction pipeline
 - Apply **Green Skills** on real-world environmental datasets